 Standardised CPUE analyses were carried out for the southern blue whiting spawning fisheries on the Campbell Island Rise from 1986 to 2002, and on the Bounty Platform from 1990 to 2002 by Hanchet & Blackwell (2003).
-Indices were calculated using lognormal linear models of catch-per-tow, catch-per-hour, and catch-per-day for all vessels, and catch-per-tow for subsets of vessels based on processing type (surimi or dressed), and by relative experience in each fishery.
+No updates are available since then.
+The indices were calculated using lognormal linear models of catch-per-tow, catch-per-hour, and catch-per-day for all vessels, and catch-per-tow for subsets of vessels based on processing type (surimi or dressed), and by relative experience in each fishery.
 The authors summarised the data and the method of calculating the indices, and then compared the CPUE indices with the results of recent stock assessments.